SUNY-MEC-MEIC-Lab/LiDAR-3DGS/README.md

   - Dataset used in study: https://www.eth3d.net/datasets
   - For our custom dataset, we have included in `meiclablidar` folder.
 The pre-trained mnodel for this example is in `exampleoutput` folder we provided which can be checked through the SIBR viewer
   - LiDAR ply file + image dataset/video are required for your custom training
-  - You can find our Google Drive link in: https://drive.google.com/drive/folders/1m0OWiFNO1CpOMBa8FrSHZ8kzSDerXBo7?usp=sharing
+  - You can find our example Google Drive link in: https://drive.google.com/drive/folders/1m0OWiFNO1CpOMBa8FrSHZ8kzSDerXBo7?usp=sharing